This is when Boris Johnson is expected to make an announcement about Christmas

 When is the Prime Minister expected to make a Christmas announcement?

-It has not yet been confirmed when exactly Boris Johnson will address the public, although it is expected to be sometime during the week beginning Monday, December 13.
+It has not yet been confirmed when exactly Boris Johnson will address the public, although it was originally expected to be sometime during the week beginning Monday, December 13.

-It is understood that the most likely date for the Prime Minister to conduct his next review is December 17, so any updates could come after this, but new information is expected soon.
+It was understood that the most likely date for the Prime Minister to conduct his next review was December 17, so any updates would have come after this, but it has now been suggested that an update on the rules could come sooner than we thought – with some speculation that a press conference could even be held as early as the evening of Wednesday, December 8.

 Will there be any new Covid rules for Christmas and New Year?

-So far, the Government has ruled out introducing any new restrictions for the festive period and has told people not to cancel their plans.
+Up until today, the Government had ruled out introducing any new restrictions for the festive period and told people not to cancel their plans.

-Downing Street also confirmed that ‘in-person events’ such as parties will be held in the lead up to the festive period, as the Prime Minister said he believes ‘Christmas should go ahead as normally as possible’.
+Downing Street also confirmed that ‘in-person events’ such as parties would be held in the lead up to the festive period, as the Prime Minister said he believed ‘Christmas should go ahead as normally as possible’.

 Deputy Prime Minister Dominic Raab told Sky News on Sunday, December 5: "The government wants people to enjoy Christmas this year", adding that employers should take a ‘common sense’ approach to office parties.